Prophylactic campaigns

-The owners of these animals by improving their livelihoods (they depend on their animals for their livelihoods).
+• The owners of these animals by improving their livelihoods.
 This should reduce encroachment into the Parks for the purposes of subsistence poaching and harvesting wood by cutting down trees.
 It also reduces the occurrence of zoonotic diseases (those that can be transmitted from animals to man), e.g. rabies in man.

-The wildlife in the adjoining area by reducing poaching, hunting with dogs, and limiting the spread of disease into wildlife populations.
-Through education human-wildlife conflicts can also be mitigated.
+• The wildlife in the adjoining area by reducing poaching, hunting with dogs, and limiting the spread of disease from domestic animals into wildlife populations.
+Through education, human-wildlife conflicts can also be mitigated.

 These conservation areas are invariably remote, without electricity or running water, in which both humans and animals survive the toughest conditions Africa has to offer without access to even basic health care.
-Most of the people living in these remote regions are extremely poor and use cattle as their main currency.
-Donkeys are used for draft power and dogs are mainly used for guarding goat kraals against wild predators.
+Most of the people living in these remote regions are extremely poor and domestic animals are their primary resource.
 There are even cats to keep rodents away from stored grain.
 Therefore, providing a much needed health care service to these animals, with an emphasis on population control, can have a direct effect on the quality of both human and animal life.

 Working in these marginal areas also provides good first hand knowledge of other threats to wildlife, which are mainly borne out of conflict with ‘problem animals’, e.g. poisoning of hyaenas.

-AWARE has performed a total of 417 small animal sterilisations to date, and vaccinated, Frontlined and de-wormed 2427 dogs and cats.
-This has hopefully contributed to stopping the potential transmission of fatal diseases into wild carnivore populations.
-We feel our sterilisation and vaccination programme has enormous conservation value, as well as improving the welfare of village dogs, and raising awareness of animal welfare to rural people .
+We feel our sterilisation and vaccination programme has enormous conservation value, as well as improving the welfare of village dogs, and raising awareness of animal welfare to rural people.

 Victoria Falls Ndlovu Communal Area Sterilisation Campaign